Before replacing the electric fan, make sure it's working properly.

 In the images below, you can see that there are two wires connected to the electric fan.

-Apply 12 volts to the red wire and negative to the black wire.
+Apply 12 volts to the red wire (positive) and negative to the black wire.

-If the electric fan works, the problem lies in either the heater control unit or the heater control module.
+If the electric fan works, the fault must be sought either in the heater electronic control unit or in the heater control module.

 Removing the Electric Fan